lyrasis/kiba-extend/doc/common_patterns_tips_tricks.md

 end
 ```

-It can also be useful in other transforms as shown below:
+It can also be used in order to compose additional behavior in another transform as shown below:

 ```
 class Transformer